-1 give you the opportunity to expand on this link.
-Because 2 of the time, I don't think we are -- you -- I don't think 3 you have done so yet.
-So, are you able to expand a little 4 bit on that topic?
-5 JEFFREY McNEIL-SEYMOUR: The link between 6 colonialism and violence on Indigenous women and LGBTQ 7 people?
-8 MS. JOELLE PASTORA SALA: And, resource 9 extraction or ---10 JEFFREY MCNEIL-SEYMOUR: And, resource 11 extraction.
-12 MS. JOELLE PASTORA SALA: --- land 13 dispossession.
+1 MS. JOELLE PASTORA SALA: I would like to

+2 give you the opportunity to expand on this link.
+Because

+3 of the time, I don't think we are you I don't think

+4 you have done so yet.
+So, are you able to expand a little

+5 bit on that topic?

+6 JEFFREY McNEIL-SEYMOUR: The link between

+7 colonialism and violence on Indigenous women and LGBTQ

+8 people?

+9 MS. JOELLE PASTORA SALA: And, resource

+10 extraction or

+11 JEFFREY McNEIL-SEYMOUR: And, resource

+12 extraction.

+13 MS. JOELLE PASTORA SALA: land

+14 dispossession.
 Correct.

+15 JEFFREY McNEIL-SEYMOUR: As it pertains to

+16 this article?

-14 JEFFREY McNEIL-SEYMOUR: As it pertains to 15 this article?
-16 MS. JOELLE PASTORA SALA: Just generally, 17 the topic.
-18 JEFFREY McNEIL-SEYMOUR: Just in general?
-19 Okay.
+17 MS. JOELLE PASTORA SALA: Just generally,

+18 the topic.

+19 JEFFREY McNEIL-SEYMOUR: Just in general?

+20 Okay.
 Great.
 Okay.
-I can only speak to that from my own 20 territory, from my own nation.
-And so, the -- so how I 21 have come to think about the ongoing colonial project is 22 that land dispossession has always -- like has been --23 historically, the settlement has been naturalized through 24 the dispossession of persons from our lands and their land 25 bases.
+I can only speak to that from my own

+21 territory, from my own nation.
+And so, the so how I

+22 have come to think about the ongoing colonial project is

+23 that land dispossession has always like has been

+24 historically, the settlement has been naturalized through

+25 the dispossession of persons from our lands and their land

+1 bases.

-In this particular article, I was talking about Vasquez de Balboa, I believe was the name.
-And, back in the first contact in South America where -- when he came to the Chief's community there, and I am forgetting the nation of that place, the Chief's brother had a -- sorry, the Chief had a brother that was a gender variant person.
+In this particular article, I was talking

+about Vasquez de Balboa, I believe was the name.
+And,

+back in the first contact in South America where -- when

+he came to the Chief's community there, and I am

+forgetting the nation of that place, the Chief's brother

+had a -- sorry, the Chief had a brother that was a gender

+variant person.

-8 Anyways, I was making the link in this 9 article talking about just how the -- our traditionally 10 accepted spaces were seen as deviant, and that alongside -11 - and dispossessing women's roles from land bases from our 12 matriarchal societies that alongside that, but often 13 suffering in silence, two-spirit persons were also targets 14 of being dispossessed from land bases.
-But, with all of 15 that land base dispossession, it has been about resource 16 extraction and the taking of resources.
+Anyways, I was making the link in this article talking about just how the -- our traditionally accepted spaces were seen as deviant, and that alongside - - and dispossessing women's roles from land bases from our matriarchal societies that alongside that, but often suffering in silence, two-spirit persons were also targets of being dispossessed from land bases.
+But, with all of that land base dispossession, it has been about resource extraction and the taking of resources.

-And, particularly for within Secwepemcul'ecw, our Sir Wilfred Laurier memorial speaks to a sharing of 50/50 of, like, the resources.
-Settler -the second wave of settlers that were coming into the community were welcome.
+And, particularly for within

+Secwepemcul'ecw, our Sir Wilfred Laurier memorial speaks

+to a sharing of 50/50 of, like, the resources.
+Settler - the second wave of settlers that were coming into the community were welcome.
 And so, the settlers that were welcome there, they were welcome because of the abundance of our land.
 And so, yes, that is my answer.